 This suggests that 80% of television viewers used closed captions for reasons other than hearing loss, and that closed captions benefit many more than just those who require them for accessibility.

 When Ofcom asked participants why they use subtitles, it found that “subtitles were regarded as generally very effective in making programmes understood.”

 In 2006, the BBC referenced the Ofcom study and suggested that the average TV viewer could benefit from closed captions, particularly as the nature of video changes.

-With the dominance of reality TV, dialogue is becoming less articulate and more unscripted.
+With the dominance of reality TV, the dialogue is becoming less articulate and more unscripted.
 Because of that, closed captions could improve comprehension for all viewers.

 Why Viewers Who Are Not Hard of Hearing Use Closed Captions

 The Ofcom study clearly indicates that once a user is aware of closed captions, their usefulness is universal.
 Here are just a few examples of the benefits of subtitles:

 - Viewers who know English as a second language benefit from closed captions, because they make it easier to follow along with the speech.

 - Closed captions help with comprehension of dialogue that is spoken very quickly, with accents, mumbling, or background noise.

 - Video that mentions full names, brand names, or technical terminology provides clarity for the viewer.